gbravoi/mpl_graspit/README.md

 ```

 ## Launch graspit interface
-The code that integrates Graspit-ROS-Moveit do not need this.
-But you can use this, if you want to work directly with the graspit interface
+If you want to work directly with the graspit interface

 **1. First set the folder where you will save your graspit models**
 **-Option 1: use folder created by graspit**